CryptoNari/trivia_app/backend/README.md

 #### POST ('/questions')
 - General:
-    - Adds a question to the dictionary or search for a question in the dictonary
+    - (01.)Adds a question to the dictionary or (02.)search for a question in the dictonary

-- Add a Question:
+- 01. Add a Question:
     - Request data: {question(type=String),answer(type=String),category(type=Int),difficulty(type=Int)}
 - Sample:
     - `curl -d '{"question":"question-text","answer":"answer_text","category":2,"difficulty":2}'\`